Transmissible Spongiform Encephalopathies

 “Now people are beginning to realize that because something looks like sporadic CJD they can’t necessarily conclude that it’s not linked to mad cow disease,” said Laura Manuelidis, section chief of surgery in the neuropathology department at Yale University, who conducted a 1989 study that found 13 percent of Alzheimer’s patients actually had CJD.

 Several studies, including the one by Manuelidis, have found autopsies reveal 3-percent-to-13-percent of patients diagnosed with Alzheimer’s or dementia actually suffered from CJD.
-Those numbers might sound low, but there are 4-million Alzheimer’s cases and hundreds of thousands of dementia cases in the United States.
+Those numbers might sound low, but there are five million Alzheimer’s cases and hundreds of thousands of dementia cases in the United States.
 A small percentage of those cases could add up to 120,000 or more CJD victims going undetected and not included in official statistics.

 Experiences in England and Switzerland — two countries that discovered mad cow disease in their cattle — have heightened concerns about the possibility some cases of sporadic CJD are due to consuming mad-cow-tainted beef.
 Both countries have reported increases in sporadic CJD since mad cow was first detected in British herds in 1986.